 After being a stay-at-home mom for 10 years, I’ve learned that it is a role full of paradox.
 Yes, it is a privilege to be able to be with my kids each day.
 And it’s also true that being a stay-at-home mom involves a lot of sacrifices.
-For me, the key for how to enjoy being a stay-at-home mom is making peace with this paradox and all that comes with it.
+For me, the key to enjoying this role and finding purpose as a stay-at-home mom is making peace with this paradox.

 Recognizing that being able to stay home with our kids is a privilege doesn’t mean you have to enjoy every minute of it.
 Being a stay-at-home mom is challenging.
 There is no getting around that.
 We sacrifice our careers, much of our free time, and our own agendas to be stay-at-home moms.
 I think what most of us recognize, however, is that these sacrifices are somewhat temporary.
 Ultimately, as our kids mature, we return to careers or creative outlets.
 The time we spend with our kids when they are young is irreplaceable.

 Pin it for later!

 How to Enjoy Being a Stay-at-Home Mom

 When I consider what I’ve learned over the years about finding purpose as a stay-at-home mom (and thrive in this role), it mostly involves finding balance.
 It is easy as a stay-at-home mom to give all of yourself 24/7 to your kids and forget about your own interests and well-being.
 Stay-at-home mom life doesn’t have to be that way.
 We can keep a piece of ourselves alive and well, even in the midst of giving so much to our kids.

 Here are several things that have helped me learn how to enjoy being a stay-at-home mom:

 Find your village of other mamas.